-This healthier classic creamy coleslaw is super easy to stir together.
+This ultra creamy, healthy coleslaw is super easy to stir together.
 It’s the perfect skinny coleslaw recipe for your summer cookouts, barbecues and picnics.
 Just chop, stir and serve!

-I am on top of the Memorial Day barbecue recipe for Salad Month though.
-No need to worry about that!
-This recipe really is super easy peasy to make, and it is completely classic tasting.
+This healthy coleslaw recipe really is super easy peasy to make, and it is completely classic tasting.
 I love a twist on coleslaw, but sometimes ya just want good old fashioned creamy coleslaw with your burger!

 I healthified this “skinny” coleslaw by cutting way back on the mayonnaise.
 I used plain Greek yogurt instead.
 And then I turned up the volume on the other flavors to compensate for the reduced fat and calories.
 One trick I used is that I shredded a bit of sweet onion right into the dressing.
 The results is tons of delicious flavor, but it’s only 70 calories per cup!
 I also made sure to use as many colorful vegetables as I could to really make it pop!
 We eat with our eyes first, right?

 - I like to make the dressing right in the bowl that I’ll be tossing the salad.
 That saves me from washing an extra dish.

 - First you’ll first need to grate a little onion with a box grater.
 This is a technique I use in my mustard salad dressing too.
 It really is nice because you don’t get a big sharp taste of onion all at once, but more of a subtle overall allium flavor.
 Once it’s grated, just scrape the onion into a bowl.
 The grated onion is a little watery, but that’s normal.